indiah444/Media-Polarisation-Project/democracy_now_scraper/README.md

 ## 📋 Overview

 This module is responsible (at present) for extracting articles from various democracy now web pages and cleaning the extracted content.
 The extraction process involves:
-    1. scraping all topics in https://www.democracynow.org/topics/browse,
+    1. Scraping all topics in https://www.democracynow.org/topics/browse
-    2. retrieving all article links for each topic, filtering for those no older than 3 days,
+    2. Retrieving all article links for each topic, filtering for those no older than 3 days
-    3. extracting article content, and then cleaning the text to remove unwanted characters, stopwords, and trailing whitespace.
+    3. Extracting article title and content
+    4. Cleaning the text to remove unwanted characters and trailing whitespace
+    5. Transforming the data into a dataframe and loading as a CSV into the correct S3 bucket.

 ## 🛠️ Prerequisites
 - **Docker** installed.